aarnetalman/blog/_posts/2021-02-23-training-transformer-model-gcp-ai-platform.md

 ## PyTorch Code for Training the Model

-Let's look at the contents of our python package. the first one, `__init__.py` is just an empty file.
+Let's look at the contents of our python package.
+The first file, `__init__.py` is just an empty file.
 This needs to be in place and located in each subdirectory.
 The init files will be used by Python [Setuptools](https://setuptools.readthedocs.io/en/latest/) to identify directories with code to package.
 It is OK to leave this file empty.

 The rest of the files contain different parts of our PyTorch software. `task.py` is our main file and will be called by AI Platform Training.
 It retrieves the command line arguments for our training task and passes those to the `run` function in `experiment.py`.
-The contents of `task.py` are below.

 ```python
 def get_args():